ashok0706/TODO-App/README.md

 ## Project Summary

-This project is a basic web application that allows Users  manage their daily Todo works.
-Users can add Todos and marks as complited if it is complited .
+This project is a basic web application that allows Users  manage their daily Recipe details.
+Onther can comment on recipe .